IDRI Summer Research

 1) The application form (student name, email address, phone number, major, expected date of graduation, and evaluator information)

-2) A 1-2 page statement of research interests and career goals.
+2) A 1-2 page statement of research interests and career goals and current lab expertise.

 B. From the EVALUATORS, the electronic submission of

-Two letters of support from Whitman faculty members who have served as course instructors, advisers, or research mentors in the sciences.
+Two letters of support from Whitman faculty members who have served as course instructors, advisors, or research mentors in the sciences.
 A letter from a previous summer research mentor at another institution can replace one Whitman letter.
-One Whitman faculty evaluator must agree to serve as the student’s on-campus mentor after the summer project.